Tramona1/sales_chat_openai_rag_full/README.md

     - `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL (found in Project Settings > API). **Must** start with `NEXT_PUBLIC_`.
     - `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase project `anon` key (found in Project Settings > API). **Must** start with `NEXT_PUBLIC_`.
     - `SUPABASE_SERVICE_KEY`: Your Supabase project `service_role` key (found in Project Settings > API). **Do NOT** prefix with `NEXT_PUBLIC_`.
 This key must be kept secret.

+    > **Important Note:** The system expects Supabase credentials to use the exact variable names shown above.
+The `NEXT_PUBLIC_` prefix is required for client-side access, while the service key should never be exposed to the client.
+Using different variable names may cause connection issues.

 4. Run the development server:
     ```bash